The Arts Cadre of Educators

 workshops and conferences.

-The cadre will review and provide input on revisions to statewide materials and resources, specifically focusing on:
+The cadre will review and provide input on statewide materials and resources, specifically focusing on:

 - OSPI-Developed Performance Assessments.

 - Intentional connections across arts disciplines and with other content areas.

 - Arts teachers and other educators directly involved in providing arts education in the disciplines of dance, media arts, music, theatre, and/or visual arts.

 How to Apply